What is A9.com and how do you optimize searches for Amazon’s Search Engine?

 Working on Your Timing

-Amazon monitors your timing based on the launch of your new product, and can discover new trends that could potentially affect your business in the long run.
+Amazon monitors your timing based on the launch of your new product and can discover new trends that could potentially affect your business in the long run.
 To ensure the best possible results, make sure you add product listing details, reviews, availability and initial sales as fast and as soon as possible.

 Amazon owns several shipping locations across North America, each one scattered across a province or state.
 Having an item in stock close to these areas will up your ranking and put you closer to your buyers.

 In any search, Amazon always displays an “economy” option.
-Obviously, you should still be able to sell premium products without too much issue, but the first step could be beating everybody in prices.
+Obviously, you should still be able to sell premium products without too much of an issue, but the first step could be beating everybody in prices.